 - Collect ORCID iDs of faculty peer reviewers and record their contributions

 - Include ORCID iDs in research information and profile systems

 - Include ORCID iDs with electronic theses and dissertations

-- Enable ORCID support in third party CRIS sytems or Repositories
+- Enable ORCID support in third-party CRIS or repositories

-- For research organizations that also act as publishers, Include ORCID iDs in the publication process
+- For research organizations that also act as publishers, include ORCID iDs in the publication and review processes

 Ready to build an integration?
 Visit our: